CollectionBuilder/collectionbuilder-csv/docs/migrate_to_sa.md

 We hope this better leverages and acknowledges librarian's skill in metadata and spreadsheet data, creating a more accessible and agile approach to customization.

 Migrating an existing CollectionBuilder project to the new template is relatively straightforward, involving generating the new fields from your existing metadata values.
-CB-SA provides recipes to generate the fields which can be used to create new project or migrate existing ones.
+CB-CSV provides recipes to generate the fields which can be used to create new project or migrate existing ones.
 Other configuration options are backwards compatible (_config.yml, _data/theme.yml, _data/config-metadata.csv, etc), but can also be updated to simplify or access new options.

 ## Migrating Configurations